-During the reporting period, a performance evaluation of our senior executives was undertaken in accordance with the above mentioned procedure and the outcomes of that evaluation are detailed for key management personnel in the Remuneration Report on pages 45-56 of our 2022 Annual Report.
+During the reporting period, a performance evaluation of our senior executives was undertaken in accordance with the above-mentioned procedure and the outcomes of that evaluation are detailed for key management personnel in the Remuneration Report on pages 51-57 of our 2023 Annual Report.

-PRINCIPLE 2 - STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE Recommendation Compliance and explanation Complies Recommendation 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an We have a Nomination and Remuneration Committee that currently comprises the following members: Mr CG Heng (Chair) Independent, Non-Executive Director Mr P Kennan Non-Executive Director Mr I Macliver Independent, Non-Executive Director Ms S Murphy AO √ independent director, and disclose: Independent, Non-Executive Director Ms S Langer (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings As at the date of this Statement, the Nomination and Remuneration Committee is comprised solely of Non-Executive Directors a majority of whom are independent and the Chair of the Nomination and Remuneration Committee is an independent Non-Executive Director who is not the Chair of the Board.
+PRINCIPLE 2 - STRUC TURE THE BOARD TO BE EFFECTIVE AND ADD VALUE Recommendation Compliance and explanation Complies Recommendation 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, We have a Nomination and Remuneration Committee that currently comprises the following members: Mr CG Heng (Chair) Independent, Non-Executive Director Mr I Macliver Independent, Non-Executive Director Ms S Murphy AO Independent, Non-Executive Director Ms S Langer Independent, Non-Executive Director √ and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings As at the date of this Statement, the Nomination and Remuneration Committee is comprised solely of Non-Executive Directors a majority of whom are independent and the Chair of the Nomination and Remuneration Committee is an independent Non-Executive Director who is not the Chair of the Board.
 The Board considers that the composition and size of the Nomination and Remuneration Committee is appropriate to discharge its mandate effectively.
 The Committee has the right to seek advice from external consultants or specialists where it considers it necessary or appropriate to do so.
 The Nomination and Remuneration Committee has a formal Charter which sets out, amongst other things, the specific responsibilities of the Nomination and Remuneration Committee.
 A copy of the Charter can be found on the Corporate Governance page of our website at www.mmaoffshore.com/investor-centre/corporate-governance .

-Details of the number of meetings held by the Nomination and

-Remuneration Committee during the 2022 financial year and the attendance at those meetings are set out in the Directors' Report on page 43 of our 2022 Annual Report.
+Details of the number of meetings held by the Nomination and Remuneration Committee during the 2023 financial year and the attendance at those meetings are set out in the Directors' Report on

-Information regarding the qualifications of each member of the Nomination and Remuneration Committee can also be found in the Board of Directors section on pages 34 and 35 of our 2022 Annual Report.
+Information regarding the qualifications of each member of the Nomination and Remuneration Committee can also be found in the Board of Directors section on pages 40 and 41 of our 2023 Annual Report.

-A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership There are currently six Directors on the Board, comprising five Non-Executive Directors and one Executive Director (the Managing Director).
-Details of the Directors, including their qualifications, experience and length of service can be found in the Directors' Report on pages 34 and 35 of our 2022 Annual Report.
+A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership There are currently five Directors on the Board, comprising four Non-Executive Directors and one Executive Director (the Managing Director).
+Details of the Directors, including their qualifications, experience and length of service can be found in the Directors' Report on pages 40 and 41 of our 2023 Annual Report.